AKNG97/PSs-SSNs-in-B-ALL/README.md

 The code was written and executed in R.

 For the normalization and extraction of the clinical information, the files from the folder "ClinicalFiles" are needed.
+These clinical files were obtained from the GDC (https://portal.gdc.cancer.gov/)